Why You Should Use Markdown in Your Note-Taking App

 • Frontmatter for metadata (commonly used in Obsidian or static sites)

 You don’t need to use everything.
 Markdown lets you start small and expand only when you want to.
+This gives me peace of mind that I could if I wanted to, but I don’t have to.

 Why?

-• outline ideas quickly
+* Quickly outline ideas

 The act of writing becomes a mental organization tool.
 This really is the secret sauce of markdown formatting where you organize your notes how you see fit for how your mind works.
+Your audience for your notes is you.
+Structure it how you please.
+It is only when you start to share your notes with others or display for public consumption where you have to think through the needs of others in the way that the note is structured and organized.

-Markdown exports cleanly to:
+Markdown exports easily to:

 • PDF